jackiehjm/stx-docs/doc/source/deploy_install_guides/r2_release/virtual/aio_simplex_install_kubernetes.rst

 Install software on controller-0
 --------------------------------

-In the last step of "Prepare virtual environment and servers", the controller-0 virtual server 'simplex-controller-0' was started by the :command:`setup_configuration.sh` command.
+In the last step of :doc:`aio_simplex_environ`, the controller-0 virtual server 'simplex-controller-0' was started by the :command:`setup_configuration.sh` command.

 On the host, attach to the console of virtual controller-0 and select the appropriate installer menu options to start the non-interactive install of